lior-acqu/exchange-traded-habits/README.md

 In “Atomic Habits”, the author James Clear describes habits as continuous improvements of 1%.
 This means that if your habits make you 1% better each day, you will make enormous improvements over a longer period, such as a year.

-The math is simple: If your current self is at 100% and you improve today by 1%, you will be at 101%.
-In two days, at 102.01%.
-After a year, you will have improved by a whopping 3778%!
-This is no magic, just 100% * $1.01^{365}$.
+The math is simple: If your current self is at level 100 and you improve today by 1%, you will be at level 101.
+In two days, at level 102.01.
+After a year, you will be at leel 3778!
+This is no magic, just 100 * $1.01^{365}$.

 This idea stuck with me.
 I loved how it sees habits as chances to improve yourself every day.
 It’s as if the quality of your life were an asset and increased in value when you perform a habit.